Physetica phricias: Taxonomy

 This species was first named by Edward Meyrick as Mamestra phricias in 1888.
 George Hudson described and illustrated this species both in his 1898 book New Zealand moths and butterflies (Macro-lepidoptera) and in his 1928 book The butterflies and moths of New Zealand using the name Melanchra phricias.
 In 1905 George Hampston placed this species within the genus Morrisonia.
 In 1911 William Warren believing he was describing a new species named it Cucullia cellulata.
 In 1988 J. S. Dugdale discussed the species under the name Graphania phricias.

 In 2017 Robert J. B. Hoare undertook a revision of New Zealand Noctuinae and placed this species within the Physetica genus.
 As such this species is currently known as Physetica phricias.
 At the same time Hoare synonymised Cucullia cellulata into that name.

 The lectotype specimen is held at the Natural History Museum, London.
 The lectotype was collected by R. W. Fereday in Christchurch.

 Description

 The larvae of this species are up to 33mm in length and are grey coloured with the dorsal having a pink shade.
 The larvae have a black and white sub-dorsal line as well as a broad whiteish lateral band.

 Hudson described the adult moth of the species as follows:

-P. phricias can be confused with some forms of P. sequens.
+Physetica phricias can be confused with some forms of P. sequens.
 However P. phricias can be distinguished as it has a less marbled appearance to its forewing.